The Open Direct System is one single system that operates in two distinct ways:

 - You must be sure that the system pressure is compatible with tubing temperature and pressure limits.

 OPEN DIRECT IS THE BEST SYSTEM

 We believe this system is the best alternative.
 It is simple in design, efficient in operation, has modest initial costs and can make use of environmentally friendly solar technology.
 When and where local codes permit the delivery of space heating and domestic hot water through a single system, we recommend the Open Direct System.
 Here’s why:

 The Open Direct System uses a single domestic water heater for space heating and domestic hot water, eliminating the need for a boiler.
 The low operating temperatures of radiant heating allow the use of state-of-the-art “condensing” domestic water heaters which are 95 percent efficient.
 The summertime cooling feature is free and actually lowers the costs of heating domestic hot water (see diagram).

-This type of system can be designed to use solar energy initially or can be converted to solar at any time.
+This type of system can be designed to use solar energy initially or it can be converted to solar at any time.